Taking Kids Fishing In Wisconsin

 Ideas and locations to take kids fishing in WI.

 Fishing and the great outdoors offers kids an alternative to many influences they encounter in their busy lives today.
 A single fishing trip could be the turning point in a young life.
-We encourage you to invest the time in Wisconsin kids.
-The rewards are endless and it takes so little effort.
+The purpose of this page is to share the basics about taking kids fishing, urban fishing locations and tips to make it fun by keeping it simple.
+Ice fishing is a great way to introduce kids to fishing.
+We encourage you to invest the time.
+The rewards are endless!

 Places in Wisconsin to take kids fishing